 An injury or illness can throw your law enforcement career off track, and getting the disability benefits you have earned is not always easy.
 Many officers in New York deal with delays, denials, and too much red tape.
-At Fusco, Brandenstein & Rada, P.C., we work with injured officers in Woodbury and the surrounding areas to help them push through the process and fight for the pensions they are entitled to.
+At Fusco, Brandenstein & Rada, P.C., we are committed to providing personalized service and strong advocacy for our clients.
+Our legal team includes experienced Woodbury disabiltiy attorneys who understand the unique needs of local law enforcement.
+Our police disability attorney in Woodbury works with injured officers in Woodbury and the surrounding areas to help them push through the process and fight for the pensions they are entitled to.
 We know how the system works, and we are here to walk you through it and make sure you are not doing it alone.
-If your claim has been denied or you are unsure where to start, reach out today, either online or by calling 516-496-0400.
-Our Woodbury disability lawyers are ready to help.

 Understanding Police Disability Pensions in New York